alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 - HiDPI configuration
 - Touchpad (with native macOS gestures)
 - Battery percentage
-- Brightness controls
+- Brightness, sound, airplane mode & other keyboard controls
 - WiFi via USB dongle (I use a Lynx 500 AC)
-- Internal SSD
+- Intel WiFi via (itlwm, requires manual SSID/password injection in kext's info.plist)
+- Internal SSD (it still hasn't burned out or something after one year with Hackintosh and 3+ years of Windows/Linux)
 - Camera
 - Bluetooth (out of the box apparently)
 - Audio via (VoodooHDA)

 ## In process
 - Touchscreen

-## What doesn't work:
 - Intel WiFi

-## Instalation Guide
+## Installation Guide

 ### What you'll need
 - macOS installer (preferably from the App Store, don't use Niresh or other "distros", read [this](https://www.quora.com/Is-niresh-distro-recommended-in-the-hackintosh-community) and [this](https://www.reddit.com/r/hackintosh/comments/3sn6r1/why_is_niresh_bad/) for more information).